edward-lucyszyn/edward-lucyszyn/README.md

 I am currently pursuing a Master of Science in Management Science and Engineering at Columbia University, taking courses such as Data-Driven Methods in finance and optimization models.

-I am actively seeking a summer internship in finance or software engineering.
+I am actively seeking a summer internship in quant research or software engineering.

 ### Skills
 - Python (very advacned